 Christ the Redeemer, Tijuca, Rio de Janeiro

 The Christ the Redeemer statue (Cristo Redentor) is probably the most famous Brazilian monument.
-The 38 meters tall statue of Jesus stands at the summit of Mount Corcovado overlooking the city of Rio de Janeiro.
+The 38-meter-tall statue of Jesus stands at the summit of Mount Corcovado overlooking the Rio de Janeiro.
 The statue can be seen from around the city, watching down on the residents of Rio.

 The Art Deco-style statue was built between 1922 and 1931, with renovations taking place in the 1990s.
 In 2007, Christ the Redeemer was added as one of the New Seven Wonders of the World, making it a globally recognized landmark.

 The statue is found in Tijuca National Park and is very easily accessible to tourists.
 Once at the summit, you can view the statue up close and get stunning views of Rio and surrounding landmarks, such as Sugarloaf Mountain.
 Tijuca National Park itself is beautiful, too, and features some walking trails; if you have time, be sure to check it out!

 Sugarloaf Mountain (Pão de Açúcar), is a mountain peak that sits on Guanabara Bay in Rio de Janeiro.
 The mountain stands at 396 meters tall and is an iconic feature on Rio's landscape.

 Visitors can get a cable car to the top of the mountain.
 Both during the ride and once on Sugarloaf, you'll get breathtaking views of Rio.
 Landmarks to spot include Christ the Redeemer and Rio's famous beaches.
 If you prefer, you can also hike up Sugarloaf Mountain.

 If you enjoyed the views from Sugarloaf, check out the Morro Dois Irmãos hike too.
 At the top of this Rio mountain, you'll get equally stunning views, including of Sugarloaf and Cristo.